Food & Environmental Allergy Testing

 Types of Allergies

 Environmental Allergies: Environmental allergies are most commonly classified into indoor, outdoor, seasonal, and perennial (year-round).
 Common environmental allergens include mold spores, plant pollens, and decaying plant matter.
 Temperature and moisture levels also play a role in how an allergen affects the body.
 Peak allergy seasons include mid-spring and late fall.
 Most environmental allergens are airborne, causing a wide range of symptoms when they come in contact with mucosal surfaces or the skin.
-Common surfaces where allergens can plague include:
+Common surfaces where allergens can cause symptoms include:

 - Eyes (conjunctivitis)